gfranko/jqfactory/README.md

  __Why would you use jQuery prototype namespacing?__

- - If you are creating more than one jQuery plugin, then you can place all of your plugins under one top-level namespace on the jQuery prototype object.
+ - If you are creating more than one jQuery plugin, then you can place all of your plugins under one top-level namespace function on the jQuery prototype object.
 This greatly reduces the possibility of running into a naming collision with another jQuery plugin.
-A great example would be the Twitter Bootstrap library; it would be great if the Bootstrap library placed all of their individual jQuery plugins under a common bootstrap() namespace.
+A great example would be the Twitter Bootstrap library; it would be great if the Bootstrap library placed all of their individual jQuery plugins under a common bootstrap() function namespace.

   __Do you provide AMD support?__